kretsulaksusha/microservice_architecture/README.md

     In the terminal we will observe limited information that the messages are sent.
 For verbose version all output is written to the file stored in `scripts/logs` directory.
 Also, `facade-service` will log which messages each of the `logging-service` instances received.

     ```shell
-    chmod +x scripts/send_post_req.sh
     ./scripts/send_post_req.sh
     ```

 3. Read the messages via HTTP GET from `facade-service`.

+    We need to call HTTP GET on `facade-service` several times to get the combined 2 sets of messages from `messages-service`.

     ```shell
-    chmod +x scripts/send_get_req.sh
     ./scripts/send_get_req.sh
     ```

-4. Testing the system.
+4. Testing fault tolerance.

-    Shut down 1 or 2 instances of the `logging-service` as well as Hazelcast nodes and check if we can read the messages.
+    Verify that there will be no loss of messages if one of the message queue servers goes down.

+    Do not run (disable) 2 instances of `messages-service` so that messages are not temporarily read and stored in the message queue:

     ```shell
-    chmod +x scripts/test_shut_down.sh
-    ./scripts/test_shut_down.sh 1
+    ./scripts/launch_no_messages_services.sh
     ```

-    Then run HTTP GET and POST requests:
+    Send 10 (or 100) messages through the `facade-service`:

     ```shell
-    ./scripts/send_get_req.sh
+    ./scripts/send_post_req.sh
     ```

+    Switch off one of the servers (message queue):

     ```shell
-    ./scripts/send_post_req.sh
+    ./scripts/test_shut_down.sh 1
     ```

+    > Note: for Hazelcast it should be a server with a lower IP address.

+    Start 2 instances of `messages-service` and check that they received all messages from the queue:

     ```shell
-    ./scripts/send_get_req.sh
+    ./scripts/test_start_messages_services.sh
     ```

-    Relaunch the system and run the same command but know shut down 2 services:

     ```shell
-    chmod +x scripts/test_shut_down.sh
-    ./scripts/test_shut_down.sh 2
+    ./scripts/send_get_req.sh
     ```

-    Then run POST and GET requests.

 5. Stop the system.

     ```shell
-    chmod +x scripts/kill.sh
     ./scripts/kill.sh
     ```

 ### Results

-The application was tested as described in the Usage section.
+The application was tested as described in the Usage -> System section.
 Below are the results:

 1. Launching the system:

     ```shell
-    chmod +x scripts/launch.sh
     ./scripts/launch.sh
     ```